ajosedev/knowledge/notes/20210531165731-vim-search-replace-visual.md

-# Search and Replace in Vim
+# Search and Replace in Vim's visual block mode

 When in visual block mode, search and replace can still be used to replace text only within that range.